harvestinghappiness/harvestinghappiness.github.io/aboutdraft.md

 accept long-term volunteers, as we strongly believe in supporting the locals to help themselves and their neighbors.
 We believe long-lasting change comes from within the community itself.

-{% include figure.html src="about/boy.jpg" caption="Local boy in Santa Maria with Cosechando volunteer" side="left" size="quarter" %}
+{% include figure.html src="about/boy.jpg" caption="Local boy in Santa Maria with Cosechando volunteer" side="right" size="quarter" %}
 <!--{% include figure.html src="about/lecker.jpg" caption="Volunteer Courtney Lecker with local baby" side="left" size="third" %}-->
 <!--{% include figure.html src="about/girls2.jpg" caption="" side="left" size="third" %}-->